Dharmendra-nkr/Population-density-india-/README.md

 # Population-density-india-

-This project is to visualize population of india virtually using raster package -R
+This project is to visualize population of india virtually using raster package -R. dataset from kontour